-Individuals have a right to make a Subject Access Request (SAR) to request a copy of the personal information that we hold about them.
+Individuals have a right to make a 'subject access request' to request a copy of the personal information that we hold about them.
+To help individuals exercise this right, the Information Commissioners' Office has an online form: Make your subject access request | ICO.